guardian/dotcom-rendering/dotcom-rendering/docs/architecture/030-use-percy-for-e2e-visual-regression-testing.md

   theory make it easier to visually test states which result from user interaction, without needing to write separate stories for each state.
-- Because Percy is part of Browserstack, it should make cross-browser   testing easy.
+- Because Percy is part of Browserstack, it should enable us to make use of cross-browser testing
 - Commercial have also
 [expressed interest](https://github.com/guardian/dotcom-rendering/pull/5256).
 They want to snapshot the page to verify ad placement but need the page loaded by a real browser to be sure they are capturing a realistic experience
 ### Cons